JoseHerminioCollas/hello_shape/README.md

 ### Scripts

+Command line script cand be found in the file:  ogr_command.sh

+run with

+ ./ogr_command.sh

 Scripts that run the commands to process the data and write the file.
 Configuration is stored as a path to the data, and SQL command to retreive data and a Python function to do the work.